geoffder/dometyl-keyboard/README.md

-This generator is written in the [ocaml](https://ocaml.org/) language, so you'll need to get an environment set up, including the package manager [opam](https://opam.ocaml.org/) and the build system [dune](https://github.com/ocaml/dune).
+This generator is written in the [ocaml](https://ocaml.org/) language, so you'll need to get an environment set up, including the package manager [opam](https://opam.ocaml.org/) and the build system [dune](https://github.com/ocaml/dune) (which we'll install through opam).
 You'll of course also want [OpenSCAD](https://openscad.org/) to preview/render/export the generated models.

 After installing `opam`, you can run the [setup.sh](setup.sh) script for convenience, or follow the instructions under the [opam